-Quizzes on the terminology and basic concepts covered in each chapter must be completed during the week prior to the first class in which a chapter is discussed.
+Quizzes on the terminology and basic concepts covered in each chapter must be completed during the week prior to the first class in which a chapter is discussed (see Course Schedule for exceptions).
 The purpose of the quizzes is to encourage students to do the chapter readings and get a grasp of the basic concepts prior to class.
 Class lectures, assignments and exams will focus on applying the concepts so it is important that a foundation be laid.
 Quizzes will typically be 15 questions in length.
-They must be completed on Moodle (under the "Quizzes") tab.
-One attempt is allowed for each quiz and you have 45 minutes to complete each quiz though it is not expected it will take you this long.
+They must be completed on Moodle (under the "Quizzes" tab).
+One attempt is allowed for each quiz and if you read the chapter ahead of time, you should be able to complete them in 30 minutes though it will remaining open for 60 minutes.
 You may use your text and any other non-human resources (i.e. do not do with a classmate).
-Please note that the first quiz is available until September 17 and the second quiz is available until September 22.
-Your lowest two quiz marks will be dropped.
+Your lowest quiz mark will be dropped.